Iraq profile - timeline

 2014 April - Prime Minister Al-Maliki's coalition wins a plurality at first parliamentary election since 2011 withdrawal of US troops, but falls short of a majority.

-2014 June-September - Sunni rebels led by the Islamic State of Iraq and the Levant (ISIS) surge out of Anbar Province to seize Iraq's second city of Mosul and other key towns.
+2014 June-September - Sunni rebels led by Islamic State of Iraq and the Levant surge out of Anbar Province to seize Iraq's second city of Mosul and other key towns.
 Tens of thousands flee amid atrocities.
-Kurdish forces, US and Iran assist government in repelling attacks, US carries out air raids.
-ISIS renames itself Islamic State, declares a caliphate.
+Kurdish forces, US and Iran assist government in repelling attacks.